Intertextile Shanghai 2026

-AbTF and Better Cotton to make joint projects for African farmers
+AbTF and Better Cotton to Make Joint Projects for African Farmers

-โ€œThe partnership was a joint effort that brought greater sustainability to the cotton and textile industry whilst helping to protect nature and create economic and social benefits for smallholder farmers and ginnery workers.
+“The partnership was a joint effort that brought greater sustainability to the cotton and textile industry whilst helping to protect nature and create economic and social benefits for smallholder farmers and ginnery workers,” said Tina Stridde, Managing Director of the Aid by Trade Foundation.

-Now is the time to re-imagine how we can use our individual strengths to create even more impact together.
-We look forward to this new form of collaboration moving forward,โ€ Lena Staafgard, chief operating officer at Better Cotton said.
+“Now is the time to reimagine how we can use our individual strengths to create even more impact together,” Staafgard said.

 LEAVE A REPLY